I’d like to talk a bit about goals, their importance, some concepts and techniques for individuals (Team/group goals are a different topic).

 Now we got to the most important discussion about goals.

 Your engineers set the most amazing developmental goals, so full of energy, motivation, ready to take on the world – then life happened.
 Should they feel bad?
 Should you be disappointed as their manager?

 Hell no. Of course, it’s not nice when someone constantly ditches their goals but goals reflect an intent AND a life situation.
 Both can change.
 People might find out that Go is not their thing after all and jump to Rust instead.
 Did they fail their goal?
 Of course not.
 Hell, COVID might happen and people end up cramped together with flatmates or family, not really feeling energetic enough to keep learning.
 They might not be doing super well in work/life balance.

-I might do separate posts about the Buddhist concept of non-attachment and stoicism to give some more perspective here.
-The bottom line is: goals in general work best if you don’t cling to them but use them as north stars and proxies.
+I might write separate posts about the Buddhist concept of non-attachment and stoicism to give some more perspective here.
+The bottom line is that goals in general work best if you don’t cling to them but use them as north stars and proxies.